 What Is a Good Payback Period for Solar Panels?

-The average solar panel payback period is between six and 10 years.
-High-quality residential solar panels last 25 years or longer, and the Department of Energy (DOE) says some solar panels can last 35 years or longer.
-This means homeowners can enjoy 15–29 years of energy savings after recovering their initial solar investment.
+The average solar panel payback period falls between six and 10 years.
+Considering that high-quality residential solar panels can last 25 years or more, homeowners get 15–29 years of energy savings after they cover their initial solar investment.

 Although the average payback period is up to 10 years, several factors can extend this time frame.
 For example, investing in a larger solar system or choosing a long-term loan with interest will raise your overall costs, lowering your return on investment (ROI).
 On the other hand, opting for high-efficiency solar panels will increase your energy savings, decreasing your payback time and raising your ROI.